Maxi-Cosi Pria 70 Review

 This seat does not have a built-in belt lock-off which makes it somewhat less convoluted than some of the competition.
-Threading the belt in a forward facing position is a little more difficult as the seat is rigid and cannot be moved to fit your hand through.
+Threading the belt in a forward-facing position is a little more difficult as the seat is rigid and cannot be moved to fit your hand through.
 If your hands are large, this might make the task near impossible.
-You can slide the headrest all the way up, and this will make it somewhat more manageable, but it would be nice if the belt path were user-friendly.
-Because it lacks a belt lock-off, you will need to engage the locking mechanism on your vehicle belt or use the metal lock off that comes with the seat.
-It will take some work to tighten the belt and get the seat in the right position, but overall it isn't as tricky as some of the competition.
-In a rear-facing position, we had trouble getting the belt tight enough, and the seat itself slid around with minimal prompting from us.
+Sliding the headrest all the way up will make it somewhat more manageable, but it would be nice if the belt path were user-friendly.
+Because it lacks a belt lock-off, you need to engage the locking mechanism on your vehicle belt or use the metal lock-off that comes with the seat.
+It will take some work to tighten the belt and get the seat in the right position, but overall, it isn't as tricky as some of the competition.
+In a rear-facing position, we had trouble getting the belt tight, and the seat itself slid around with minimal effort.

 Ease of Use

 The Maxi-Cosi buckle is the easiest and by far our favorite in the group.
 We like how the buckle pops open when you press the button, which means you do not need to remove each side individually.
-The chest clip is marginally less impressive, but it is easy to use and won't require two hands unless you want to.
+The chest clip is marginally less impressive, but it is easy to use and won't require two hands.

-Shoulder height adjustment has nine available positions and is moveable without rethreading the straps.
-The headrest/height adjustment is moved by pushing the button and pulling or pushing on the entire rest to the appropriate height.
+The shoulder height adjustment has nine positions and is moveable without rethreading the straps.
+The headrest/height adjustment moves by pushing the button and pulling or pushing on the headrest.
 The Pria is easy to use and works with the baby in the seat.
-The crotch strap has three positions, and the two together work well for offering plenty of size options to find the right fit.
-Unfortunately, the seat we purchased broke mid-way through testing, and it lost points for this issue.
-In ordinary use, the height adjustment should lock into place on the back side of the seat by using the headrest adjustment as described in the manual.
-For us, the back mechanism stopped automatically locking into place when moved, and we had to push the mechanism into the locked position manually.
-There is no way to tell if this is a problem with just our seat or if it is a design flaw, but it does give us pause.
-Given that we do not put the seats through the same rigor as ordinary everyday use over several years, we worry this might be an issue for others and felt it was worth mentioning.
+The crotch strap has three positions, and the two together work well, offering plenty of variations for the right fit.
+Unfortunately, the seat we purchased broke mid-way through testing, and it lost points.
+In ordinary use, the height adjustment should lock into place on the back side of the seat.
+For us, the back mechanism stopped automatically locking into place, and we had to push the mechanism into the locked position manually.
+There is no way to tell if this is just a problem with our seat or if it is a design flaw, but it does give us pause.
+Given that we do not put the seats through the same rigor as everyday family use over several years, we worry this might be an issue for others.
 The tightening and loosening mechanisms are both located at the foot of the seat.
 The strap is relatively easy to pull.
 The lever to loosen is located under a flap of fabric somewhat hidden from the baby, and it is harder to use.

 The fabric cover on this seat is harder to remove than some of the competition thanks to the snaps and headrest.
 However, once you get it off, it is machine washable in cold water and dryable on a low setting.
 This method can come in handy for deep cleaning as the fabric is so soft we wonder how well it will spot clean.
-The user manual is kept under the fabric next to the shell and has a tab label that allows you to find it quickly.
+The user manual is kept under the fabric next to the shell and has a tab label for quick access.

-This Maxi-Cosi is a lovely looking car seat and appears to give more than one nod to the comfort and quality metric when compared to the competition.
-However, its overall score comes in just about average for the group with a 6 of 10 in our tests.
+This Maxi-Cosi is a lovely car seat and appears to give more attention to the comfort and quality metric compared to the competition, but overall it still struggled to keep up with some steep competition.

-The fabric on the Maxi-Cosi feels soft and comfortable for long periods of sitting.
+The fabric on the Maxi-Cosi feels soft and comfortable.
 The main seat padding is thick enough that you can't feel any lumps or bumps, and it disguises the hard plastic shell nicely.
-The infant insert does not add much padding to the equation, unlike some other seats where most of the padding is in the insert, but this isn't a deal breaker for us because we don't advise the use of convertible seats for infants anyway.
-The foam in the headrest/SIP area is an open cell foam surrounded by a thin plastic to slow the release of air upon impact.
-It is soft and nicely padded and while intended for safety, will also add some comfort to the equation if your child's head to loll while sleeping in the seat.
+The infant insert does not add much padding to the equation, but this isn't a deal-breaker because we don't advise the use of convertible seats for infants anyway.
+The foam in the headrest/SIP area is an open-cell foam surrounded by a thin plastic to slow the release of air upon impact.
+It is nicely padded and while intended for safety, will also add some comfort to the equation if your child's head lolls while sleeping.

-The outer plastic shell is somewhat more contained than the Graco MyRide 65 LX, but the back is relatively open and exposed.
-This feature isn't a great concern, except that the back has the height adjustment mechanism that can get pretty dirty and will be near impossible to clean well with all the nooks and crannies.
-However, if the back weren't open and exposed, we wouldn't have been able to use our seat at all because we wouldn't have been able to manually lock into place the broken height mechanism.
+The outer plastic shell is somewhat contained, but the back is relatively open.
+This feature isn't a significant concern, except that the back has the height adjustment mechanism that can get dirty and be near impossible to clean with all the nooks and crannies.
+However, if the back weren't open, we wouldn't have been able to use our seat at all because we wouldn't have been able to manually lock the broken height mechanism.

-This seat has an overall fluffy and cushiony look thanks to the padding and air-filled foam that surrounds most of it.
-The fabric stretches over the padding and shell smoothly and wraps around the plastic edges to disguise the plastic, and it makes for a cleaner look we prefer over covers that attach using elastic loops.
+This seat has an overall cushiony look thanks to the padding and air-filled foam that surrounds it.
+The fabric stretches over the padding and shell smoothly wrapping around the plastic edges, and it makes for a cleaner look we prefer.
 The bottom of the seat is entirely enclosed and smooth.

-The Cosi is a little over 19 lbs with eight seats weighing more than this one.
-The Cosi earned a 4 of 10 for weight and size both as a result of the heavier weight and wider width.
-If you are an urban dweller and will be taking junior in taxis or utilizing Uber, the weight might be more important to you because someone is going to have to carry the seat.
-The real downside of the Cosi is the width; this seat measures at about 21 inches wide, which is the largest in the group.
-The Maxi will not be the seat of choice for parents who need to manage three seats across in a back seat or those who want to install two seats and still have room for a person to sit between them.
+The Cosi is a little over 19 lbs earning a below-average score for this metric primarily as a result of the wider width.
+If you are an urban dweller and will be taking junior in taxis or utilizing Uber, the weight might be important to you because someone is going to need to carry the seat.
+The Cosi measures at about 21 inches wide, which is the largest in the group.
+The Maxi will not be the seat of choice for parents who need to manage three seats across in a back seat or those who want to install two seats and still have room for a third person.